Economic System Change: Boring Buzzwords or Vital New Frontier for Philanthropy?

 Is the role of philanthropy to ameliorate the crises created by our economic system, or should foundations be looking upstream at root causes, and trying to change the system itself?
 And if so, where could they start?

-Philea is working with Fondation Charles Léopold Mayer pour le Progrès de l’Homme, Partners For A New Economy, and Stiftung Mercator Schweiz, as they invite peers into a conversation on New Economic Thinking.
+Philea is co-hosting this webinar together with Fondation Charles Léopold Mayer pour le Progrès de l’Homme, Partners For A New Economy, and Stiftung Mercator Schweiz, for a conversation on what is new economic thinking and how funding organisations could engage in this space and translate it into practice